raspberrypilearning/catch-the-bus/en/step_2.md

 --- task ---

 Click  the **Outdoors** category.
 Find a backdrop that makes a good starting point for a bus tour.
+We chose the School backdrop.
+Where will your sprites start their journey?

 Click on the backdrop to add it to your project: